Skip to content Skip to footer

 Dog on a beach

-Pet custody in separation and divorce: understanding the legalities and preparing for disputes
+Pet custody in separation and divorce: Understanding the legalities and preparing for disputes

 Pet custody can be a contentious issue for separating couples, with one in four divorces involving a dispute over who gets to keep the family pet.

-In England and Wales, the law does not consider pets as family members, but instead as assets that can be distributed in the same way as material possessions.
+In England and Wales, the law does not usually consider pets as family members, but instead as assets that can be distributed in the same way as material possessions.
 In this article, we discuss the legalities surrounding pet ownership and divorce, provide tips on how to manage disputes, and offer insights on international considerations.

 Pet ownership under English law